Shinto wedding: The wedding of Prince Yoshihito

 Prince Yoshihito married Kujo Sadako in a Shinto ceremony at the Imperial Palace in 1900, one of the first ceremonies of its kind.
 The wedding reflected a change in Meiji-era thinking about marriage, which had recently legally allowed for marriage to be a balanced partnership between husband and wife.

 The next Shinto wedding ceremony was performed at Tokyo's Hibiya Daijingu shrine in 1901.
 Later, shrines such as Ueno Shimotani and Tokyo's Izumo Grand Shrine hosted wedding ceremonies.
 These ceremonies, concentrated in Tokyo, were still limited to elites.
 Soon, wedding ceremonies were performed in more cities, starting in Osaka and Kyoto, and began to attract the donation of larger dowries.

 Post-war weddings

 After being stripped of its status as a state religion in 1945, there came a rapid rise in the democratization of Shinto wedding ceremonies, and, in turn, the number of people choosing them.
 This also reflected a mass movement of families into cities and smaller homes, which made it more difficult to host domestic ceremonies.

 This period also saw the rise of the commercial wedding industry, which grew out of collaboratives that lent large venues for wedding ceremonies.

+In the 1950s, invoking a single "God of Marriage" during weddings was common, as well as young girls and the bride and groom making offerings to the kami, who was often seen as a single god with an aspect or "Spirit" being offered to and invoked during weddings.
+This being was and is popularly thought to be Ōkuninushi.